 To make an audience believe that you are the person you must create the belief yourself.

 “That is probably the biggest secret of acting: If the actor believes it themselves, they can make you believe it.”

-One person plays demand that actors create everything they need for themselves.
+Solo plays demand that actors create everything they need for themselves.
 There are no partners to feed you.
-You must feed yourself.
-Take care of yourself.
-Take full responsibility.
-Knowing that you’re able to do that is invaluable.
+No partners to blame.
+You must take care of yourself.
+Be responsible for yourself.
+Knowing that you are able to create everything to you for yourself is invaluable.
 It increases your confidence level immeasurably.

 Never worry again about finding yourself alone on set.
 Feel secure that when necessary, you’re all you need.